CTI skills for every AI coding agent.

 Try it in 30 seconds.

 Type a natural request.
-The /cti-orchestrator skill routes it to the right investigation or analysis skill, then auto-applies rigor on the output — source rating, TLP marking, MISP confidence, and standard likelihood language.
+The /cti-orchestrator skill routes it to the right investigation or analysis skill, then auto-applies rigour on the output, source rating, TLP marking, MISP confidence, and standard likelihood language.

 Or direct-invoke a skill with a slash command when you know exactly what you want.